 “People don’t want to spend too much money right now but they want a nice drink – and they have more time,” said Dawn Davies, buyer at major distributor Speciality Drinks, owner of the Whisky Exchange group.
 So, perhaps inspired by the Tucci effect, people are buying classic cocktail ingredients – Campari, Martini Rosso (“that says Negroni to me”); Angostura Bitters and Bourbon (“they’re making Old-Fashioneds”).
 The UK, it seems, is being transformed into a nation of cocktail-makers – to an extent, at least.

-At one level people are seeking simplicity – “something easy and delicious” as Kristiane Sherry at Master of Malt says.
+At one level people are seeking simplicity, like a Champagne cocktail – “something easy and delicious” as Kristiane Sherry at Master of Malt says.
 “They don’t want to get involved in complex equipment and difficult mixes”.
 Davies told Club Oenologique that sales of the entry-level whisky Famous Grouse have shot up, while at London’s Gin Foundry, which sells a huge array of gins, co-founder Olivier Ward reports a trend towards “lower-end gins and big (1.5l) bottle formats.”
 Supermarkets are reporting a similar story.
 Pete Newton, the buyer for spirits and beers at Booths, which has 28 branches in the north of England, said there has been “a substantial increase in the lower-priced gins”.

 But Newton and others also note that drinkers are tending to buy what they are used to: “If you’re used to drinking premium gin in bars, then you’re going to continue buying it to drink at home.”
 And this holds true at all levels: in the more exclusive parts of London, and in the countryside where lockdown is endured in large second homes, the demand for higher-end fare continues unabated.